Aleksandar Boljević

-Aleksandar Boljević (Serbian Cyrillic: Александар Бољевић; born 12 December 1995) is a Montenegrin professional footballer who plays as a winger for Bosnian Premier League club Željezničar.
+Aleksandar Boljević (Serbian Cyrillic: Александар Бољевић; born 12 December 1995) is a Montenegrin professional footballer who plays as a winger for Uzbekistan Super League club Sogdiana.

 He also played for the Montenegro national team.

 Club career

 Zeta

 Boljević made his debut for Zeta in the Montenegrin First League in 2011 at the age of 15.
 His extraordinary talent cemented his place in Zeta's regular starting lineup.
 Already at the age of 16, Boljević played a key role in Zeta's campaign in the 2012–13 UEFA Europa League qualifying phase.
 He appeared in all eight Europa League qualifying games that year, making assists against JJK and Sarajevo before playing two matches against PSV Eindhoven.
 Even though Zeta lost by a staggering 0–14 on aggregate, PSV recognized Boljević and subsequently signed him on a pre-contract, which transferred him to PSV in January 2014.

 PSV

 In his time at PSV, Boljević mostly played for the reserves, Jong PSV.
 While he did impress while playing for Jong PSV, it wasn't enough for manager Phillip Cocu to call Boljević up more regularly for the first team.
 He made only one appearance for the first team.
 On 9 August 2016, it became clear that Boljević had signed a contract with Belgian club Waasland-Beveren.
 He had only one season remaining on his contract with PSV.